ddev/ddev.com/src/content/blog/ddev-docker-image-maintenance.md

 ## Building images locally for testing your changes

-As a prerequisite to building multi-architecture Docker images, do `docker buildx create —use`, which sets up `docker buildx` to do that.
+As a prerequisite to building multi-architecture Docker images, do `docker buildx create --use`, which sets up `docker buildx` to do that.

 After that, assuming that you are working on a branch called `YYMMDD_youruid_branch_description`, like `20240730_rfay_webserver_arch` and you need to build a new `ddev-webserver` image to support it, use